Business Logic Discovery with Decision Table

 select action

-10. Let's place the rule next to the second rule so that readers can understand the different business decisions to take when the order is more or less than 10 KG.
-Right-click on the forth rule and select Move Left from the popup menu.
+10. Let's place the rule next to the second rule so that readers can understand the different business decisions to make when the order is more or less than 10 KG.
+Right-click on the fourth rule and select Move Left from the popup menu.

 move rule to left